rfauzi44/transaction-journal-api/README.md

 5. [ OPTIONAL ] Running Seeds for transactions and items table

-Make sure you have create account
+[REQUIRED] Make sure you have create one user account

 ```bash
 npx sequelize-cli db:seed:all